kunxin-chor/tgc5-database-modelling/questions/q6-employees.md

 Every employee has a reporting superior to whom they report to.
 Every year the employee will meet with its reporting superior to conduct a review, and the superior will assign a rank for the employee's performance for the year

-Employees can also belong to a task force, which is a team of people working from different task force.
+Employees can also belong to a task force, which is a team of people working from different departments.
 Within a task force each team member will have a role.